Important dates and advice to help small businesses get ready for EOFY

 Posted on: 28 Sep 2024 at 05:00 am

-Are you looking to spare yourself the stress of tax filing this year?
-Of course you do!
-The planning ahead process can save you much time, money, and stress when the financial year ends on 31 March 2021.
-But where do you begin?
-Organising important documents is a good first step.Records-keeping is something all businesses must get right on a day-by-day basis, say experts.
-Being organised from the get-go will reduce the amount of time that is needed when the time comes to create taxes.
+Want to save yourself the stress of tax filing this year?
+Absolutely!
+Planning ahead could save you lots of time, money, and stress when the financial year ends on 31 March 2021.
+But what should you do to begin?
+Organising your important documents is an excellent first step.Records-keeping is something all businesses should be getting in order on a day-to-day basis, experts suggest.
+Making sure you are organized from the beginning will ensure minimal preparation time is needed when you’re ready to prepare your tax return.

-Utilizing intuitive accounting software and cloud storage services like Google Drive or Dropbox – along with tenancy management software such as myRent.co.nz can save businesses time.
+The use of intuitive accounting software and cloud storage services like Google Drive or Dropbox – along with tenancy management software such as myRent.co.nz - could save businesses time.

-Smaller businesses, such as restaurants or retailers it is crucial to monitor stock levels when the closing date of the financial year is near.
+Smaller businesses, such as restaurants and retailers It’s crucial to keep track of stock levels as the closing date of the financial year looms.

-A great reminder for small business owners is that a temporary boost in the immediate asset write-off period during COVID-19 from $500 to $5,000 – will be increased back to $1,000 as of 17 March 2021.
+A great reminder for small entrepreneurs is that a temporary increase in the write-off of assets in the moment during COVID-19 from $500 to $5,000 – is set to be lowered back to $1,000 starting 17 March 2021.

-This is a change that will have a big impact on small-scale companies.
+This change will have a big impact on small-scale businesses.

 Three significant changes are coming in 2021.

-These are just a few of the significant tax-related changes that have recently occurred or are scheduled for 2021.
+Here are some other important tax-related tax changes that took place recently or are scheduled for 2021.

-1. Do not forget that the minimum wage will increase by $1.10 increasing it up from $18.90 to $20 per hour starting on April 1 2021.
-This could affect your financial records as well as superannuation benefits.
+1. Do not forget that the minimum wage will increase by $1.10 increasing it from $18.90 to $20 an hour as of 1 April 2021.
+This could impact your financial records and superannuation payment.

 2. A new 39% personal tax rate will apply to incomes of more than $180,000.
-The new rate will take effect starting on April 1st, 2021.
-Tachibana claims that this will more likely impact those who make a living from personal service, rather than those who hold investments and earn capital gains.
+The new rate will apply from April 1, 2021.
+Tachibana claims that it is more likely to affect those who earn a living from providing personal services, instead of those who own investment accounts and are able to earn capital gains.

-3. Be aware that the ACC Earners’ levy, that covers the cost associated with employee injuries, will remain at its current levels until 2022 to help companies deal the financial burdens of COVID-19.
-In January 2021, the levy was $1.39 for every $100 (1.39 percent).
+3. Take note that ACC Earners’ levy, which funds the costs associated with employee injuries, will remain at the their current levels until 2022, to help companies deal the financial burdens of COVID-19.
+At the time of January 2021 the levy is $1.39 100 cents (1.39%).

-Here are some important tips and dates from experts that small-business owners may be able to remember to ensure their house is ready for tax time.
+Here are some important guidelines and dates from professionals which small-business owners might want to keep in mind while putting their home in order for tax time.

 1. Finalise your accounts